Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 Module.publicMethod() // 11
 ```

-- Compared to classes there is a downside,  there is only one shared state, and you cannot create multiple instances.
+Compared to classes there is a downside,  there is only one shared state, and you cannot create multiple instances.

-- While instances can be done with the module pattern, they are not recommended since new functions are created for each instance, instead of having one method that is reused on each instance with the prototype chain.
-This will lead to bigger memory requirements compared to classes.
+While instances can be done with the module pattern, it is not recommended to do that because new functions are created for each instance, instead of having one method on the prototype chain that is reused by each instance.
+This will also lead to bigger memory requirements compared to classes.

 ```js
 const Module = initialState => (() => {